anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 In the brief example below, one task is created without a reference and not immediately awaited, so it could be garbage collected at any time.
 The other task is created with a reference to it (i.e. `task = ...`), but is also not awaited within the scope of `main()`.
-If `main()` finishes before the event loop happens to regain control and invoke `task`, the scope is cleaned up and the task object is liable to be nicked.
+If `main()` finishes before the event loop happens to regain control and invoke `task`, the scope is exited and local variables, including the task object are liable to be nicked.

 ```python
 async def main():